Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 x

 Making Tax Digital is already a reality for VAT-registered businesses, with the next phase of rollout looming on the horizon for self-employed individuals and landlords who submit Self Assessment tax returns.
-Its replacement, MTD Income Tax Self Assessment (ITSA for short), is expected to launch in April 2026.
+Its replacement, MTD Income Tax (MTD IT for short), is expected to launch in April 2026.

 What is Making Tax Digital (MTD)?